X-23: From the Ashes

 In the post-Krakoan Age, the surviving Laura (codenamed Wolverine) is now a hero in Brooklyn focused on "saving mutants from harm on the streets of Bushwick", starring in NYX.
-Laura attempts to warn off Kamala, who as Ms. Marvel is investigating the anti-mutant bigot group called Truthseekers, since she believes Kamala is inexperienced in dealing with anti-mutant violence.
+Laura attempts to warn off Kamala Khan, who as Ms. Marvel is investigating the anti-mutant bigot group called Truthseekers, since she believes Kamala is inexperienced in dealing with anti-mutant violence.
 Meanwhile, Wolverine investigates a criminal organization led by Mr. Friend, who is revealed to be Mojo, and is injured in the ensuing confrontation.
 The Krakoan attacks the Truthseekers who are saved by Ms. Marvel; the Krakoan is later revealed to be Julian Keller.
 Julian, along with Empath and the other Stepford Cuckoos, forms a new Quiet Council aiming to turn New York into a haven for mutants.
 The Truthseekers, secretly a front for the Purifiers, start protesting against the mutant presence while the New York City Council votes on a bill to relocate mutants into ghettos.
 The NYX mutants rally and organize a counterprotest with their allies.
 The council votes against the bill, and the Truthseekers are forced to stand down.
-Kiden Nixon then emerges from her timestream to help Laura and her friends prevent Mojo's technopathic lieutenant Local from hijacking a Dazzler concert.
+Kiden Nixon emerges from her timestream to help Laura and her friends prevent Mojo's technopathic lieutenant Local from hijacking a Dazzler concert.
 While en route to Graymalkin Prison, the prison convoy escorting Julian is ambushed by Laura, Sophie and Kiden to rescue him.
 Although Julian is initially refuses to be rescued and is unrepentant for his actions as the Krakoan, he changes his mind after an emotional talk with Laura and leaves with the group.
 Later on, Mojo uses the last seed of Krakoa to transform New York into Mojo City; however, Laura, the other NYX mutants, and their allies break Mojo's influence over the city and defeat him.

 She also headlines in Laura Kinney: Wolverine where she has decided to protect mutants on her own and follows up on hidden pleas for help that were inside the Krakoa Treehouse in New York City.
 Laura initially teams up with Elektra Natchios (as Daredevil) in Hell's Kitchen to investigate and stop the anti-mutant militia called Humanity First.
 While recovering in a safe house, Bucky Barnes (as Revolution) shows up which leads to a team-up as the two go on a cross-country trip to deal with a Hydra plot.